earth-system-radiation/pyRTE-RRTMGP/docs/source/contributor_guide/contribute.md

 make html
 ```

 The built documentation will be located in `docs/build/html`.
+You can use a web browser to open the `index.html` file in this directory to view the documentation.

+The documentation is automatically built and deployed to [Read the Docs](https://pyrte-rrtmgp.readthedocs.io/) whenever a new commit is pushed to the `main` branch.
+The configuration for the Read the Docs build is in the `.readthedocs.yml` file.

 (local-install)=
 ## How to Set up a Local Development Environment